Job Interview Questions About Your Career Goals

 How to Answer Interview Questions About Your Career Goals

-These tips will help you prepare for questions about your career goals and where you see yourself in the future.
+These tips will help you prepare for questions about your career goals and where you want to see yourself in the future.

 If you’re not clear about your goals, review this guide on how to set career goals.